 I enjoy being part of the development process of the game, ensuring that story and gameplay complement each other (as I believe is necessary to achieve a good game).
 More often than not, I am asked to assess or review the game design of the project, to confirm that it will incite response and engagement from players.
 I believe that proper synergy between narrative and gameplay can only be accomplished by having the writer and developers work closely together.

 Personally, I enjoy narratives that require some measure of work from the player.
-While I enjoy a classic story as much as the next guy, I find personal satisfaction and challenge in crafting an intricate narrative that encourages players to find out for themselves what the story (or stories) are.
+While I enjoy a classic story as much as the next person, I find personal satisfaction and challenge in crafting an intricate narrative that encourages players to find out for themselves what the story (or stories) are.
 Moreover, I believe that a story can be conveyed through various media, meaning that not only text or dialogue should present the story.
 Visual elements in the environment or music are just as crucial for a full experience.

 I am grateful for the projects I received in the indie game developer scene and love working with its intimate, dynamic teams.
 It’s through them that I was introduced to game writing.
 Although I (naturally) welcome more opportunities from indie developers, I am confident enough to leave my comfort zone, and would love to prove myself in other writing adventures as well.